 Luckily, the walls never underwent a siege and remain intact today.
 A great way to catch the sunset is to take a leisurely walk around the antique walls.
 You can also book a tour to visit the underground tunnels beneath the walls!

 There are several main gates to enter the ramparts: San Giacomo gate is a pedestrians gate while Porta Sant’Alessandro is where you can catch the Funicolare.

 Bergamo remains off the well trodden American tourist trail and as a result, most of the restaurants cater to locals.

-- ravioli like casoncelli, stuffed with beef, topped with breadcrumbs and sauteed in brown butter sage sauce
+- casoncelli: a pasta similar to ravioli that is stuffed with beef, topped with breadcrumbs and sauteed in a brown butter sage sauce

-- pizzoccheri, a buckwheat pasta with greens, fontina and Parmesan cheeses, potatoes and sage.
+- pizzoccheri: a buckwheat pasta typically served with greens, fontina + Parmesan cheeses, potatoes and sage.